Graphic illustrating a digest of research on Palestinians of Jerusalem

 Early Marriage of Girls

-The Women’s Center for Legal Aid and Counseling (WCLAC) in Jerusalem published a study in Arabic titled “Marrying Off Children . . .
+The Women’s Centre for Legal Aid and Counseling (WCLAC) in Jerusalem published a study in Arabic titled “Marrying Off Children . . .
 Archaic Laws, Minor Amendments, and a Traditional Culture Encouraging It,” which explores the issue of early marriage for girls and its negative social, health, mental, and economic impacts.18 The study, published July 3, 2024, focuses on the years 2020 to 2023, following a legal amendment in Palestine that set the minimum marriage age at 18 but allowed exceptions in special cases with religious approval.

 The study argues that the amendment reflects the unique needs of Palestinian society, countering the notion that it was influenced by international organizations.
 It notes that the change was driven by local civil society and women’s rights organizations, with significant support from the Palestinian sharia judiciary, aiming to better protect young girls.